soggybag/Hoppy-Bunny-SpriteKit-Swift/P8-Implementing-Points/content.md

 scoreLabel.text = String(points)
 ```
 >
 > `String(...)` is great for converting a number quickly into a string representation.
-You will be reusing this snippet when it comes to updating the score.
+We will be reusing this snippet when it comes to updating the score.

-The next part takes a little bit of extra work, as it stands if the bunny collides with anything it will trigger the death sequence.
-So you need some way of knowing if this was a collision between the **bunny** and the **goal**.
-One way would be to compare the *categoryMask* remember this list:
+The next part will take a little bit of extra work.
+As it stands, if the bunny collides with anything, including the goal node, it will trigger the death sequence.
+So we need some way of knowing if the collision in question was a collision between the **bunny** and the **goal**.
+One way would be to compare the *categoryMask*.
+Remember this list?

 - 1 - Player
 - 2 - Obstacle
 - 4 - Ground
 - 8 - Goal Sensor

-However in this example you will be using the *name* of the node.
+However in this case, we will be using the *name* of the node, not the *categoryMask*.

 > [action]
 > Open *GameScene.swift* and add this code to the start of the `didBeginContact(...)` method, after `gameState` check.